Supakornn/pruna/docs/user_manual/evaluation.rst

 Metrics can operate in both single-model and pairwise modes:

 - In single-model mode, each evaluation produces independent scores for the model being evaluated.
 - In pairwise mode, metrics compare a subsequent model against the first model evaluated by the agent.
+Usually, this is used to compare the base model (first model) with its smashed version (subsequent model).
 The first model's outputs are cached and used as a reference point for all following evaluations.
 The pairwise comparison produces a single score that quantifies the relationship (e.g., similarity or difference) between the two models.

 Our metrics fall into two implementation categories that work differently under the hood: